numbersprotocol/numbers-network/README.md

 ## Renew Validator

-If the validator's staking duration is expired, you can follow the same steps above to add it as a validator again.
+If the validator's staking duration is expired, the staking amount and rewards will be sent to the staking wallet on P-Chain automatically.
+You can follow the same steps above to add it as a validator again.

 Before validation staking expires, any wallet can not stake to a validator again.
 If you try to do so on wallet.avax.network, you will get the error message